 10 hour flight: The airport in Atlanta is not a fun place.
 Everyone was being a charge hog and my iPod was out of batteries.
 I flew from Atlanta to Athens.
 The food on Delta is good for international flights.
 I never had pasta on an airplane before and I spoke to my grandpa a lot since he was sitting next to me the whole time.
 I slept a little but not too much.
 Also, when the pilot was talking over the announcement system he spoke Greek besides English.
 Fantastic!

-e.
+The ships are pretty nice.
 I liked looking over the horizon of the Mediterranean Sea and getting to wander around a little bit.
 There was a lot of graffiti in Greece besides strikes and no one seems to care.
 My mom thought it was heartbreaking and I thought it was disgusting.
 Apparently they're in worse trouble than the States are.
 The only parts I liked about Athens were the food and the Acropolis.

 Chania, Agia Marina, Crete: Another fantastic island.
 I stayed in a hotel by the beach and I met my relatives on my mom's side.
 They are sooo wonderful.
 They make really good food and do some of the things I do.
 My cousins swim and dive in the sea even when really cold outside.
 Some of them also shoot machine guns as a hobby.
 I found this out when I went to the village where my Grandpa's side of the family is from: Aroni.
 The funny thing about that is my uncle said,"Maybe they're waiting for the Turks to come."
 Ironically my dad's family is from Turkey.
 I also went to Theriso where my great-grandma Elpiniche is from.
 Its in the mountains and it felt like I was in Colorado or Whistler again.
 I figured out that in Greek families, including mine, everyone is named after their grandparents.
 I spent a lot of time at the beach and I got really tan.
 Even though I already blended in pretty well despite the language barrier I came back to the states looking more Greek than I already am.
 I learned a lot about my mom's side of the family when I went to the villages where they are from.
 Going to Vreses, which is where my great grandpa was from taught me about never losing sight of who I am.
 It was humbling to see where he grew up because the village looked like a third world country.
 But the people were nice and the food was amazing!
 I also saw some pictures of my late grandma Dorothy, who I'm named after.
 The funny part is my relatives would tell me stories about one of my uncles who used to go there a lot.
 Some of them made me laugh.
 I met some guys in Crete and in Athens but even though I like Greek men I think the ones who are from Greece smoke too much.
 Again, the food was amazing.
 My favorite food in Crete was the food I ate in the village and some of the alcohol I drank.
 We went to a beach called Falasarna and the water is as blue as it was in Aegina.
 But when I came back to my hotel the power was out due to a strike!
 So I ended up sitting by the poolbar drinking because it was so hot in my room.
 What a relief.
 In Chania everyone lives in apartments.
 Including my relatives.
 Generally, parents live on one floor and their children live below them.
 The system seems fishy to me.
 I'd rather have my parents live down the street or be my next door neighbor than in such close space!
 Speaking of fishy, when I'd go to the beach there were fish that came right up to me and I got to hold a sea urchin!
 Crete was amazing.